What to Visit in Sri Lanka: 8 UNESCO World Heritage Sites

 Sri Lanka, known as "the teardrop of India", is a small but amazing island with ancient history and rich culture.
-There are eight remarkable world's heritages designated by UNESCO in Sri Lanka-Sinharaja Forest Reserve and the Central Highlands are two natural landmarks and others are cultural ones.
+There are eight remarkable world heritages designated by UNESCO in Sri Lanka-Sinharaja Forest Reserve, and The Central Highlands are two natural landmarks, and others are cultural ones.

 The palace on the flat top of this rock is decorated with colorful frescoes, which are probably Sigiriya's most popular attraction.
 Sigiriya is famed for owning some of the oldest landscaped gardens in the world and the mirror wall that has verses dating from as early as the 8th century as well.

-Top Tip: Climbing the Sigirya Rock is not an easy task and you will pass through some large rock structures.
+Top Tip: Climbing the Sigiriya Rock is not an easy task, and you will pass through some large rock structures.

-Anuradhapura is the cradle of ancient Sri Lankan civilization and the sacred centre of the island's Buddhism.
-There are some well preserved ruins of ancient palaces, monasteries and monuments attracting visitors to explore.
+Anuradhapura is the cradle of ancient Sri Lankan civilization and the sacred center of the island's Buddhism.
+There are some well-preserved ruins of ancient palaces, monasteries, and monuments attracting visitors to explore.

-It also contains the holy 2,000-year-old Bo Tree, grown from a sapling of the Bhodi tree under which the lord Buddha attained enlightenment.
-This ancient city is renowned one of the world's major archaeological sites and boasts the most unearthed Buddha's relics according to historical records.
+It also contains the holy 2,000-year-old Bo Tree, grown from a sapling of the Bodhi tree, under which the lord Buddha attained enlightenment.
+This ancient city is renowned as one of the world's major archaeological sites and boasts the most unearthed Buddha relics, according to historical records.

 Polonnaruwa is the second most ancient of Sri Lanka's kingdoms, after the first capital of Anuradhapura.
 Its fabulous art, splendid medieval architecture, great irrigation facilities and green environment present a unique Polonnaruwa to travelers.

-Besides, the ancient city of Polonnaruwa is considered as one of the best planned archaeological relic sites in Sri Lanka, including the Brahmanic monuments built by the Cholas and the monumental ruins of garden city constructed by Parakramabahu I in the 12th century.
+Besides, the ancient city of Polonnaruwa is considered one of the best planned archaeological relic sites in Sri Lanka, including the Brahmanic monuments built by the Cholas and the monumental ruins of Garden City constructed by Parakramabahu I in the 12th century.

-Top Tip: Polonnaruwa is much more compact and you are suggested to visit it by bike, or have to be prepared for 6-10 kilometers of walk.
+Top Tip: Polonnaruwa is much more compact, and you are suggested to visit it by bike or have to be prepared for 6-10 kilometers of walking.

 Top Tip: The rail journey from Colombo to Kandy is highly recommended.
-You can get a taste of Kandy cultural dance as well.
+You can get a taste of Kandy's cultural dance as well.

 Galle is the main city and port on the south coast.
 Built by Europeans, the Old Town of Galle and its Fortifications show the interaction of European architecture and South Asian traditions.
 There are two main gates to the Fort, containing the Dutch Coat of Arms on one side and the British on the other.

-Houses with art decoration from the Dutch and British period can be seen on the street, many of which have become boutique shops and guest houses.
-Dutch Reformed Church, National Maritime Museum, Old Dutch Hospital and the New Orient Hotel are the major landmarks within the fort.
+Houses with art decorations from the Dutch and British periods can be seen on the street, many of which have become boutique shops and guest houses.
+Dutch Reformed Church, National Maritime Museum, Old Dutch Hospital, and the New Orient Hotel are the major landmarks within the fort.

 Top Tip: A fantastic way to see the old town is from atop the fortress walls at dusk.